 Sky Road Loop

 Right on the doorstep of Clifden lies the Sky Road Loop.
 This 16-kilometre loop starts and ends in Clifden and gives fantastic views of the Connemara countryside.
-So start day six of your 7 day Ireland Itinerary by taking the Sky Road from Clifden going west.
-At the 3.4 kilometre point, you arrive at a junction where you can choose either the upper road to the right or lower road to the left.
+So start the day by taking the Sky Road from Clifden going west.
+At the 3.4 kilometre point, you arrive at a junction where you can choose either the upper road to the right or the lower road to the left.
 We chose the upper road to get the gain in altitude and the better views of the coastline and nearby islands.

 Intersecting the N59, we headed north away from Clifden, driving 16 kilometres to reach Kylemore Abbey.